Want to create a healthy kitchen for diet success?

 Although calorie-free, artificial sweeteners promote weight gain.
 They can cause digestive issues, headaches, seizures, depression, joint pain, sleep problems, diabetes, and more.

 Label says: “sugar-free.”
 This includes aspartame, (NutraSweet, Equal), sucralose (Splenda), saccharin (Sweet’N Low), etc.

 Excess sugar can cause severe metabolic problems.
 It can also contribute to inflammation, obesity, heart disease, blood sugar issues, diabetes, and cancer.
 Sugar is present in many sweet foods.
 This includes cookies, candy, and other sweets.
 It’s also hidden in other foods.
 Sugar is often added to salad dressings, tomato sauce, condiments, canned foods, and crackers.

-Label says: fructose and other words ending in “-ose.”, maltodextrin, brown rice syrup, etc.
+Label says: fructose and other words ending in “-ose.”, etc.

-Healthy kitchen alternatives: cinnamon, fruit, raw honey, maple syrup, stevia, coconut sugar
+Healthy kitchen: cinnamon, fruit, raw honey, maple syrup, stevia, coconut sugar

 6. High Fructose Corn Syrup

 HFCS is linked to weight gain, overeating, obesity, diabetes, and numerous diseases.
-It’s made from GMO corn, not metabolized well by the body, and also contains the heavy metal mercury.
+It’s made from GMOs, not metabolized well by the body, and also contains the heavy metal mercury.

 7. Artificial Coloring

-Artificial food coloring and dyes are linked to serious health issues.
-This includes birth defects, hyperactivity, hypersensitivity, behavioral issues, cancer, and more.
+Artificial food coloring and dyes are linked to birth defects, hyperactivity, hypersensitivity, behavioral issues, cancer, and more.